 Recredentialing is a periodic process of verifying the healthcare provider, physicians, or doctors’ credentials.
 This process involves verifying and screening the education, credentials, and training of the medical service providers.

 On hiring, the healthcare physician or provider must be credentialed; however, re-credentialing should be done after two years (in most states).

 What if credentialing isn’t approved by the credentialing committee?

 In case the credentialing committee doesn’t approve or deny the provider’s application, they will be notified.
 This notification is a written notice comprising of reasons behind the denial as well as data sources.
 Healthcare providers have the privilege to appeal the denial.
-However, the appeal should be made within 30 days after re-credentialling (in writing).
+However, the appeal should be made within 30 days after re-credentialing (in writing).

-Outsourcing Medical Credentialing Services
+Outsourcing Hospital Medical Staff Credentialing Services

 Medical credentialing in medical billing and re-credentialing can be very time-consuming.
 It requires a lot of work and follow-ups.
 However, outsourcing the entire process can result in several benefits for your practice.
 On top of all, it minimizes errors and provides advanced and high-tech solutions.

 Reasons to outsource medical credentialling